carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 `GET /equipment`.

-When the information is returned with success, a list of equipment will be available with the CAN variable informations present according to the availability on that specific equipment.
+When the information is returned with success, a list of equipment will be available with the CAN variable information present according to the availability on that specific equipment.

 You will get a limited list of 100 equipment.
-If you want more than 100 or to do paging you will have to use the extra parameters.
+If you want more than 100 or to do paging you can use the extra parameters.

 Refer to the [CAN Variables](#can-variables) section to see the possible returned values.